 - Windows 1.0 was the first GUI environment from Microsoft which was working on DOS and relying on the GDI and USER systems

-- WPF offers Interoperability with Windows Forms controls
+- WPF in .NET offers Interoperability with Windows Forms controls

 - WPF are divided into four different types like UIElement, FrameworkElement ContentElement & FrameworkContentElement